Special offer

 Review period:

-Assess your job performance over the past [performance review period] and provide answers to the following questions.
-Submit the evaluation to your manager no later than [date].
+Instructions: Assess your performance over the review period by answering the following questions.
+Submit to your manager by [date].

 Accomplishments

-2. What was the impact or outcome of those achievements?
+• What was the outcome or impact of those achievements?

 Strengths

-3. What are your greatest strengths, and how have they contributed to your success?
+• What are your greatest strengths and how have they contributed to your success?

-4. What skills have you improved or developed over the review period?
+• What skills have you improved or developed during this period?

-5. What one or two areas of development or improvement would most enhance your growth and performance?
+• What one or two areas of development would most enhance your growth and performance?

-6. What are the immediate next steps you plan to take to improve your performance and achieve your goals?
+• What immediate actions can you take to improve performance and achieve your goals?

 Scaled evaluation template